kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    * Release notes

    For installation instructions, use the links from the previous release and update the version number in URLs.
 If contributors want you to change something in the instructions, they would address you directly.
 Contact technical writers for the link to release notes.

-9. Create a new sheet in the [Release Testing](https://docs.google.com/spreadsheets/d/1ty3OciQzgzv0GagTG2Dku9os2AfMupbGNf8QxjHaO88)
-   >**NOTE:** Make sure that you are not signed in with your SAP Google Account
-   1. Open the **Main** sheet.
-   2. Click the **generate new sheet** button.
-   3. You will be asked for a GitHub personal access token.
-This token does not need any additional scopes!

 > **NOTE:** After the Kyma release is complete, proceed with [releasing Kyma CLI](/guidelines/releases-guidelines/03-kyma-cli-release-process.md).